unixunion/py-solace-provision/README.md

 Now you can run `python pysolpro.py` --help

-## Broker Configuring
+## Configuring Broker Access

 See solace.yaml for how to set up broker credentials and API endpoints.
+Once set, you can pass the relevant config via an environment property, e.g:

-    PYSOLPRO_CONFIG=data/broker1.yaml
+    PYSOLPRO_CONFIG=data/broker1.yaml pysolpro.py config get_msg_vpns

-If the config file above is not found, it is searched for in the following locations:
+If the config file above is not immediately found, it is searched for in the following locations:

     ".",
     "/",
     "/opt/pysolpro",
     "/etc/pysolpro"

-The config file also denotes which API's to generate commands for.
-There are 3 API's available, `config`, `action` and `monitor`.
+The config file also denotes which API's pySolPro generates commands for.
+There are 3 API's available, `config`, `action` and `monitor`. `config` is required, and requires `solace-semp-config` module.
+Both `action` and `monitor` are optional.
-These depend on the `pip` installed `solace-semp-*` packages from Installation steps.

 Configuring the API's example: